 Sebastian Kurz took the Austrian election by storm by reshaping Austria's biggest party in his own image.
-During his inaugural visit to Berlin, DW looks at his meteoric rise to becoming Europe's youngest government head.
+DW looks at his meteoric rise to becoming Europe's youngest government head.

 But it seems Kurz's power, ambitions and plans to change Austria's image are just as tenacious as his youth.